dinonuggieEngine/nuggieGrabber/README.md

 - The data is saved in nuggie Grabber\output\web_html_32452.html

 # License
 The program is free to use for everyone!
-Dont edit the Code without the Owners (dinonuggie) permission.
+Just dont edit the Code without the Owners (dinonuggie) permission.

-# Made with ♥ by dinonuggie © 2026
+# Made with ♥ by dinonuggie © 2026 dinonuggie